Umuzi-org/tech-department/content/topics/python-specific/python-backend-dev-environment-setup/_index.md

 ### What you need

 This page is here to help you get set up on your local machine.
-These are are very important tools we use at Umuzi and eventually at the workplace.
+These are very important tools we use at Umuzi and eventually at the workplace.

 #### Installations